 - Submit final transcripts, if you haven't yet.

-- Complete Academic Year Sign-In between September 1 and September 15.
+- Academic Year Sign-In starts in September and must be completed by September 15.

 - Review Rights, Rules, Responsibilities.